MohamedElashri/Adguard/README.md

 Official Docker Image for AdGuardHome here - https://hub.docker.com/r/adguard/adguardhome

 AdGuard Home is a network-wide software for blocking ads & tracking.
-After you set it up, It will cover ALL your home devices with the need for a client apps.
+After you set it up, It will cover all your home devices with the need for a client apps.

 ![AdGuardHome](https://raw.githubusercontent.com/MrKsey/AdGuardHome/master/adh.PNG)